-There was even a superfood favourite Quinoa based, gluten free product from Farmina that promoted digestion and weight management, proving that pet owners are increasingly health conscious consumers.
+There was even a superfood favourite Quinoa-based, gluten-free product from Farmina that promoted digestion and weight management, proving that pet owners are increasingly health-conscious consumers.

-Snacking still on the menu
+Snacking is still on the menu

 As to be expected snacking products were well represented throughout the exhibition.
-According to Pet Business World the dog treats and chews market is showing robust growth with the value estimated at £434million in the UK alone.
+According to Pet Business World, the dog treats and chews market is showing robust growth with the value estimated at £434million in the UK alone.

-Brands such as Whimzees had stands dedicated to snack based products, emphasising natural, dental benefits with Chew Toothbrushes.
+Brands such as Whimzees had stands dedicated to snack-based products, emphasising natural, dental benefits with Chew Toothbrushes.

-Canagan Biscuit Bakes also featured on the Symply Pet Foods stand.
+Canagan Biscuit Bakes is also featured on the Symply Pet Foods stand.
 Considering the continuous product innovation from the Symply team it’s no surprise the company recently celebrated winning the Queens Award for Enterprise 2017.

-Emphasis on “fresh”, “gourmet” and “grain free” are still ever popular amongst the biggest pet food brands and have become crucial elements of product marketing.
+Emphasis on “fresh”, “gourmet” and “grain-free” are still ever popular amongst the biggest pet food brands and have become crucial elements of product marketing.

 According to Pet Food Industry grain-free pet food now accounts for nearly 30% of pet food sales in the US and it seems Europe is following suit.